U5 Punnet Squares 2HVTTO

 Lessongoals

-• You can perform simple crosses using a Punnett square to determine the possible genotypes in the offspring of two parents.
+• Apply: I can make simple genetic crosses using a Punnett square to determine which genotypes are possible in the offspring of two parents.

-• You can use Punnett squares to make predictions about the likelihood of a specific genotype or phenotype occurring in the offspring of two parents.
+• Evaluate: I can use a Punnett square to calculate the probability of a specific genotype or phenotype appearing in the offspring by working out correct ratios or percentages.

 next